General Surgery procedures

 What is an incisional hernia?

 An incisional hernia is a hernia that has developed at the site of a previous surgical incision in the abdominal wall.
 Incisional hernias may occur soon after an operation or may develop months or years later.
-Incisional hernias are quite common and when small may go unnoticed.
+This type of hernia is quite common and when small may go unnoticed.
 If incisional hernias are left untreated, they will tend to get larger with time.
 Not all abdominal incisions result in the development of a hernia but there are several recognised risk factors.
 Incisional hernias are more common after emergency abdominal surgery.
 Contamination of the wound during surgery, particularly bowel surgery and wound infections after surgery may lead to incisional hernia formation.
-Incisional hernias are more common if an incision has used for more than one operation.
+These hernias are more common if an incision has been used for more than one operation.
 Other factors that can lead to hernias are:

 • Excessive coughing or straining after an operation